ogdendavis/saratogaspringsdoodles/src/cms/general/puppy-training.md

 All our pups are raised with an enormous amount of love and care: They're whelped in the puppy room across the hall from my bedroom and are moved to the kitchen once their eyes and ears are open.
-They're part of my family's every day life, and become accustomed to vacuuming, mopping, dishwashers, TV’s, music, lawnmowers outside, dogs, cats, and adults and children of all ages and sizes.
+They're part of my family's every day life, and become accustomed to vacuuming, mopping, dishwashers, TV’s, music, lawnmowers outside, dogs and adults and children of all ages and sizes.

 I use Early Neurological Stimulation (ENS) and Puppy Culture’s Puppy Enrichment Activities with my puppies, giving them the very best start in life before they go to their furever homes.